Firewalla: on Recent FCC Regulatory Developments

 Firewalla’s software is open source (https://github.com/firewalla) and is being contributed to, tested, inspected, and watched by many around the world.
 Our platform is also open; you can always see what’s going on inside.

-While Firewalla devices route traffic, we don't define ourselves as a "consumer-grade router."
+While Firewalla devices route traffic in "router mode" (Firewalla can also run in bridge mode without any routing functions), we don't consider ourselves a "consumer-grade router."
 We build comprehensive, kick-ass security devices.
 These integrate advanced firewalls, IDS, IPS, Radius, complex VPN, DNS, and Zero Trust Architecture.
 They are specifically tailored for prosumers, small businesses, professional installers, and commercial networks.
-Our focus has always been, and always will be, defending your networks against cyber attacks and keeping your families and employees safe.
+Our focus has always been, and always will be, defending your networks against cyber attacks.

 We are incredibly grateful to serve such a wonderful, engaged customer base all over the world.
 Thank you for continuing to trust us with your network security.